The Solar Revolution

 3. Roof Orientation

 Is your roof right for solar power?
-In the northern hemisphere the Sun’s energy comes from the south.
+In the northern hemisphere, the sun’s energy comes from the south.
 For solar panels to operate with 100% efficiency they must be pointed to the south, requiring a roof-top with an unshaded southern exposure.
-If your roof does not have a southern exposure you can still install solar power system as long as it is scaled to make up for the lack of direct sunlight.
+If your roof does not have a southern exposure you can still install a solar power system as long as it is scaled to make up for the lack of direct sunlight.